supposedly/dialect-museum/README.md

 Make sense?

 Lastly, matching on an object only enforces that it matches the properties you **do** specify, and it doesn't care about what the rest of the object looks like.
-For example, the above two schemas will consider `{length: 1}` to be as much of a match as the object `{length: 1, foo: 'bar'}`, but they will **not** consider the objects `{foo: 'bar'}` or `{length: 3}` to be a match.
+For example, the above two schemas will match `{length: 1, foo: 'bar'}` just as easily as they'll match `{length: 1, foo: 'bar'}`, but they will **not** consider the objects `{foo: 'bar'}` or `{length: 3}` to be a match.

 > [!NOTE]
-> One consequence of this is that the "spec" `{}` (or `{match: 'single', value: {}}`) matches everything, since there isn't
+> One consequence of this is that the "spec" `{}` (or `{match: 'single', value: {}}`) matches everything that
-> anything in JavaScript whose properties aren't a superset of... nothing.
+> isn't null or undefined, since there isn't anything e,se in JavaScript whose properties aren't a superset of...
+> nothing.

 #### Types of matches

-There are six different types of matches you can use, plus a forbidden seventh match only to be wielded by the high elders.
+There are six different types of matches you can use, plus a seventh forbidden match only to be wielded by the high elders.

 > [!IMPORTANT]
 > The first time you reach this point in the document, you should just skim these without putting too much effort into
 > internalizing everything.
-When you read further on and run into real usecases for this tool, that's when you should come back
+When you read further on and run into real usecases for this, that's when you should come back
 > up here and put too much effort into internalizing everything.

 ##### Single